Chart Color Schemes

 Maroubra - South features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Maroubra - South, as assessed in the latest Census, 20.1% of dwellings were houses while 79.9% consisted of other types such as semi-detached properties, apartments, and 'other' dwellings.
-In contrast, Sydney metropolitan area had 26.9% houses and 73.1% other dwellings.
-Home ownership in Maroubra - South stood at 23.9%, with mortgaged dwellings at 22.6% and rented ones at 53.4%.
-The median monthly mortgage repayment was $3,000, lower than Sydney metro's average of $3,033.
-Median weekly rent in Maroubra - South was $490, compared to Sydney metro's $550.
-Nationally, Maroubra - South's median monthly mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.
+In Maroubra - South, as per the latest Census, 20.1% of dwellings were houses while 79.9% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
+This contrasts with Sydney metropolitan areas where 26.9% were houses and 73.1% other dwellings.
+Home ownership in Maroubra - South stood at 23.9%, with mortgaged properties at 22.6% and rented ones at 53.4%.
+The median monthly mortgage repayment was $3,000, lower than Sydney's average of $3,033.
+Median weekly rent in Maroubra - South was $490 compared to Sydney's $550.
+Nationally, Maroubra - South's mortgage repayments were significantly higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing